Delta Green: History

 On January 25, 2021 Delta Green: Impossible Landscapes was released.
 It is Delta Greens first full-length campaign, centered around Hastur, The King in Yellow and Carcosa, with a bigger focus in surreal horror.

 On August 10, 2021, Arc Dream started yet another Kickstarter campaign called Delta Green: The Conspiracy.
 The project is an updated re-release of the original Delta Green sourcebook (now retitled Delta Green: The Conspiracy) with new art, layout and aligned with the new edition's rules.
 The campaign was a success and it raised $513,158, more than any previous campaign.
 Beside the original sourcebook, the campaign also funded the rest of the original line of Pagan Publishing sourcebooks: Delta Green: Countdown (as Delta Green: The Millennium) and Delta Green: Eyes Only (as Delta Green: Machinations).
 Targets of Opportunity was divided in two books: Legacies, with the chapters of the Black Cod Island, M-EPIC, the Disciples of the Worm, and the DeMonte Clan, and Transcendence with the chapters of Cult of Trascendence.
 The scenarios in the original sourcebooks won't be released with the new ones; instead they will be released separately as paperback and then in one hardcover book called Delta Green: Incursions.
 Delta Green: Agencies will contain the U.S. and international agencies profiled in the annex of Delta Green and Countdown.
 The only new material will be Delta Green: Shotgun Scenarios.
 A "shotgun scenario" is a short standalone scenario that can fit into other, larger campaigns or scenarios.
 Many of them will be fan-made, coming from the community-run Shotgun Scenarios fan contest.

 April 2022 saw the release of Iconoclasts, Delta Green's second campaign.
 It is set in 2016 during war against the Islamic State in Iraq, tasking players to infiltrate and investigate mysterious events going on inside the territory of the Islamic State of Iraq and Syria.

 On October 13, 2023 Delta Green's third campaign God's Teeth was released.
 The campaign is set in 2001 and plays out over a 19 year timespan.

 International publishing

+In 1999, French publisher Jeux Descartes released the French edition of Delta Green for Call of Cthulhu.
+In 2011 Éditions Sans-Détour released Countdown, Eyes Only and Targets of Opportunity, as well the GM screen and re-release of the original sourcebook.
+In 2024, publisher Akileos launched a crowdfunding campaign for a French translation of the modern standalone edition of Delta Green published by Arc Dream Publishing.
+PDF editions were distributed to backers in 2025, with the physical books scheduled for release in 2026.

 In 2024, Brazilian publisher RetroPunk started a crowdfunding campaign for the Brazilian Portuguese edition of Delta Green.